SAFER Grant: $324M to Hire and Retain Firefighters (FY 2025)

 - Pull your staffing data first.
 SAFER scoring depends heavily on current staffing vs. NFPA 1710/1720 benchmarks, call volume, and response-time data.
 Have at least three years of NFIRS data, run cards, and turnout-time reports ready.

 - Frame the operational gap.
-Reviewers want to see exactly what new positions enable: a fourth firefighter on the engine, a dedicated rescue company, two-in/two-out compliance on first arriving units, or reduced reliance on overtime.
+Reviewers want to see exactly what new positions enable: a fourth firefighter on the engine, a dedicated rescue company, NFPA 1710/1720 response-time compliance on first-arriving units, or reduced reliance on overtime.

 - Document financial need.
 Trends in property tax revenue, fire fund balance, prior-year layoffs, and any failed millage/levy votes all support the "couldn't otherwise hire" case.

 - Show a sustainment plan.
-Even with no required match, FEMA wants to see how positions will be funded after year three.
+Because the federal share drops to 65% in year 3 and then to zero, FEMA wants to see how positions will be funded going forward.
 Multi-year capital plans, dedicated revenue streams, or contractual commitments from municipal partners all help.

 - For volunteer R&R, quantify the problem.
 Volunteer roster trends, response-rate decline, and call-coverage gaps make the narrative concrete.
 Vague recruitment goals score poorly.